Zabrze: Sports

-The city's most renown sports team is Górnik Zabrze, one of the most accomplished Polish football clubs, 14 times Polish champions, 6 times Polish Cup winners, and 1969–70 European Cup Winners' Cup runners-up, as the only Polish team to reach the final stage of a major European football competition.
+The city's most renown sports team is Górnik Zabrze, one of the most accomplished Polish football clubs, 14 times Polish champions, 7 times Polish Cup winners, and 1969–70 European Cup Winners' Cup runners-up, as the only Polish team to reach the final stage of a major European football competition.
 Other popular team is NMC Górnik Zabrze, two times Polish men's handball champions and three times Polish Cup winners.
 Both teams compete in the national top leagues, the Ekstraklasa and Superliga respectively.

 Many sportspeople were born in Zabrze, including footballers Jerzy Gorgoń, Łukasz Skorupski and Adam Bodzek, and pro ice hockey player of the National Hockey League, Wojtek Wolski.

 Economy

-Like other towns in this populous region, it is an important manufacturing centre, having coal-mines, iron, wire, glass, chemical and oil works, and local Upper Silesia Brewery, etc.
+Like other towns in the Upper Silesian Industrial Region, Zabrze is an important manufacturing centre.
+Its industries have historically included coal mining and iron, wire, glass, and chemical production, as well as oil refining and the local Upper Silesia Brewery.